Steal these high-converting sales email drip campaigns from 2 killer startups

 Want to increase your open rates?
 Don't blindly follow the widespread advice you find online.
 Here's what really gets sales emails opened.

 Want to easily send drip emails from within Close?
-Watch how easy it is with DripEmails.com, which is built to set up autoresponder sequences for your Close contacts.
+Close's email sequences make it easy to set up personalized sales email sequences.

 Integration: Capture and warm-up email leads with marketing automation software, Drip